 The AF sends the VFL sample and feature alignment response to the NEF, including selected external UE ID and feature profiles.

 If multiple AFs involved, the NEF collects the sample and feature alignment response from AFs, and maps the external UE IDs to the internal UE IDs.
-The NEF selects the intersection of UE IDs in these responses.
+The NEF may select the intersection of UE IDs in these responses.

 The NEF sends the VFL sample and feature alignment response to the NWDAF, including the internal UE ID and feature profiles.

+The NWDAF as VFL server will determine the final list of samples from the intersection of candidate sample lists chosen by AF(s).

-The NEF sends the VFL sample and feature alignment notify to the AF(s), including the external ID and feature profiles.
+The NWDAF may send the VFL sample and feature alignment notify to the AF(s) through NEF, including the external ID and optional feature profiles of samples.

-Editor’s Note: Whether the UE external ID should be sent to the AF before the VFL sample alignment is FFS.

-Editor’s Note: Security aspects of feature alignment is FFS and whether feature alignment is needed is FFS.

-Editor’s Note: which entity performs the sample alignment should be aligned with SA2, which is FFS.
+NOTE: Feature alignment is optional in this solution.

+NOTE: This solution assumes that the VFL Sample ID is UE ID i.e., internal UE ID or external UE ID, and VFL Sample IDs vary across VFL participant AF(s) and NWDAF(s).

 6.12.3 Evaluation

-TBD.
+This solution addresses the security requirement of KI #3, which relies on the NEF with mapping of information of UE IDs to be involved in the VFL sample alignment initialled by the NWDAF.

+Features alignment and use of the features are made optional in the VFL process in the conclusion of KI#2 P.2.3 of TR 23.700-84 [3].
+How the features are registered and whether feature alignment is supported in the sample alignment is an early call.
+Hence limiting this to sample alignment only should be considered.

 6.13 Solution #13: Privacy protect mechanism for sample alignment